capasha/EverybodyEditsProtocoll/README.md

 Occurs when trying to join a world with a banned account.

 ### <a id="rm-bc">"bc"</a>
-Occurs when a block with a number value is placed in the world.
+Occurs when a block with a number value is placed in the world or effect.

 | Id  | Type   | Name         | Description
 | --- | ----   | ----         | -----------